-Table 7 Acronyms used with JCM
+Table 8 Acronyms used with JCM

-Acronym Definition

-3DES Refer to Triple-DES

-AES Advanced Encryption Standard.
+Acronym Definition 3DES Refer to Triple-DES AES Advanced Encryption Standard.
 A fast block cipher with a 128-bit block, and keys of lengths 128, 192 and 256 bits.
 This will replace DES as the US symmetric encryption standard.
 API Application Programming Interface.
 Attack Either a successful or unsuccessful attempt at breaking part or all of a cryptosystem.
 Attack types include an algebraic attack, birthday attack, brute force attack, chosen ciphertext attack, chosen plaintext attack, differential cryptanalysis, known plaintext attack, linear cryptanalysis, middleperson attack and timing attack.
+BPS BPS is a format preserving encryption mode.
+BPS stands for Brier, Peyrin, and Stern, the inventors of this mode.
 CBC Cipher Block Chaining.
 A mode of encryption in which each ciphertext depends upon all previous ciphertexts.
 Changing the IV alters the ciphertext produced by successive encryptions of an identical plaintext.
 CFB Cipher Feedback.
 A mode of encryption that produces a stream of ciphertext bits rather than a succession of blocks.
 In other respects, it has similar properties to the CBC mode of operation.
 CRNG Continuous Random Number Generation.
 CSP Critical Security Parameters.
 DES Data Encryption Standard.
 A symmetric encryption algorithm with a 56-bit key.
 Diffie-Hellman The Diffie-Hellman asymmetric key exchange algorithm.
 There are many variants, but typically two entities exchange some public information (for example, public keys or random values) and combines them with their own private keys to generate a shared session key.
 As private keys are not transmitted, eavesdroppers are not privy to all of the information that composes the session key.

-DPK Data Protection Key
+DPK Data Protection Key.
 DRBG Deterministic Random Bit Generator.
 DSA Digital Signature Algorithm.
 An asymmetric algorithm for creating digital signatures.
 EC Elliptic Curve.

 Acronym Definition ECB Electronic Code Book.
 A mode of encryption in which identical plaintexts are encrypted to identical ciphertexts, given the same key.
 ECC Elliptic Curve Cryptography.
 ECDH Elliptic Curve Diffie-Hellman.
-ECDHC Elliptic Curve Diffie-Hellman with Components.
 ECDSA Elliptic Curve Digital Signature Algorithm.
 ECIES Elliptic Curve Integrated Encryption Scheme.
 Encryption The transformation of plaintext into an apparently less readable form (called ciphertext) through a mathematical process.
-The ciphertext may be read by anyone who has the key that decrypts (undoes the encryption) the ciphertext.
+The ciphertext may be read by anyone who has the key that decrypts (undoes the encryption the ciphertext.
 FIPS Federal Information Processing Standards. НМАС Keyed-Hashing for Message Authentication Code.
 IV Initialization Vector.
 Used as a seed value for an encryption operation.
 JCE Java Cryptography Extension.
 JVM Java Virtual Machine.
 KAT Known Answer Test.
 KDF Key Derivation Function.
 Derives one or more secret keys from a secret value, such as a master key, using a pseudo-random function.
-Key A string of bits used in cryptography, allowing people to en- and decrypt data.
-Can be used to perform other mathematica operations as well.
-Given a cipher, a key determines the map the plaintext to the ciphertext.
-Various types of keys include distributed key, private key, public key, secret key, session k shared key, subkey, symmetric key, and weak key.
+Key A string of bits used in cryptography, allowing people to encrypt and decrypt data.
+Can be used to perform other mathematical operations as well.
+Given a cipher, a key determines the mapping of the plaintext to the ciphertext.
+Various types of keys include: distributed key, private key, public key, secret key, session key, shared key, subkey, symmetric key, and weak key.
 MD4 A message digest algorithm which implements a cryptographic hash function, created by Rivest.
 MD5 A secure hash algorithm created by Ron Rivest.
 MD5 hashes an arbitrary-length input into a 16-byte digest.
 NIST National Institute of Standards and Technology.
 A division of the US Department of Commerce (formerly known as the NBS) which produces security and cryptography-related standards.
 OFB Output Feedback.
 A mode of encryption in which the cipher is decoupled from its ciphertext.
+OS Operating System.